wombleton/gitlaw-nz/acts/T/Tauranga City Council and Mount Maunganui Borough Council (Tauranga Harbour Bridge) Empowering Act 1972.md

 ##### 25 Offences

-*   Every person commits an offence against this Act and shall be liable on summary conviction to a fine not exceeding $100 who without lawful excuse acts in contravention of or fails to comply in any respect with any provision of this Act or of any regulations or bylaws for the time being in force under this Act.
+*   Every person commits an offence against this Act and shall be liable on conviction to a fine not exceeding $100 who without lawful excuse acts in contravention of or fails to comply in any respect with any provision of this Act or of any regulations or bylaws for the time being in force under this Act.

+    Section 25: amended, on 1 July 2013, by [section 413][52] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 26 Regulations